In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 “The last three or four reps is what makes the muscle grow.
 This area of pain divides the champion from someone else who is not a champion.
 That’s what most people lack, having the guts to go on and just say they’ll go through the pain no matter what happens.”Arnold Schwarzenegger

 Arnold knows a thing or two about what it takes to grow.
-Those last couple of reps are what causes the muscle to grow.
+Those last couple of reps are what cause the muscle to grow.
 If you aren’t pushing close to failure, you’re not training optimally.

 Muscle growth isn’t caused by increasing your volume to crazy levels even though Arnold did both.